MuratCKoc/01.VBA/README.md

 ### CHALLENGES

-- [x] Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+- [x] My solution is also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+The solution look as follows:

 ![hard_solution](Images/solution_2014.png)

-- [x] Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+- [x] My VBA script will run on every worksheet, i.e., every year, just by running the VBA script once.